mkobuolys/flutter-design-patterns/assets/markdown/prototype.md

 ### Shape

-An abstract class which stores the shape's colour and defines several abstract methods.
+An abstract class that stores the shape's colour and defines several abstract methods.
 Also, this class contains several constructors:

 - _Shape()_ - a basic constructor to create a shape object with the provided colour value;
 - _Shape.clone()_ - a named constructor to create a shape object as a copy of the provided _Shape_ value.